Are you wondering about how to get featured snippets for your blog contents in Google? If yes, this detailed guide is for you.

 Bonus tip: consider creating in-depth articles

-I don’t say you can easily get Google’s featured snippets box by creating 2000 words articles regularly but you will have better chances of ranking higher in Google search results.
+I don’t say you can easily get Google’s snippets box by creating 2000 words articles regularly but you will have better chances of ranking higher in Google search results.

 And Google shows a snippet box for your blog content if it ranks in the top 3 or 5 search results for any keyword you are trying to rank for.